nmanich/eBird_to_postgreSQL/README.md

 # eBird_to_postgreSQL

-Trying to automate taking an eBird download and bringing it into a PostgreSQL database.
-Work in progress!
+Script to go from an eBird download into a PostgreSQL database.

-Currently there are 4 files here

-1. The first file (Splits...) takes your eBird download and splits it into 4 tables - OBS, SUB, LOC, and BRD.
+The file (Splits...) takes your eBird download and splits it into 4 tables - OBS, SUB, LOC, and BRD.
 You can optionally add a fifth user table (if you get user info from eBird central).

-2. The second file (ERD...; see below) shows how these tables connect to each other and what's in them.

-3. The third file (Creating...) contains code to create these 5 tables in PostgreSQL, and then populate those tables with the data from the tables you made in step 1.
+The file (Creating...) contains code to create these 5 tables in PostgreSQL, and then populate those tables with the data from the tables you made.

+The file (ERD...; see below) shows how these tables connect to each other and what's in them.

-4. The fourth file (Query...) contains a query that can reassemble the EBD.
-You can modify this code as part of more specific queries to select a subset of the database.
+The Query folder contains a variety of queries to various things from the database.

 ![erd](https://github.com/nmanich/eBird_to_postgreSQL/blob/master/ERD5.png)